alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 If sampling is applied, an indicator appears in the top-right of the exploration panel.
 Selecting the indicator shows the percentage of data used in the results.

-In GA4 360 (enterprise tier), a detailed results option may be available to reduce the impact of sampling.

 ## Exporting data

 To export data from an exploration tab: